suganya81/Eventspot-System/README.md

 - **Tailwind CSS**: Used for modular and adaptable UI styling, ensuring a consistent and attractive design.
 - **MySQL**: Manages database operations, offering efficient data storage and retrieval for member and event information.

 ## Development
-The development process is split into two main areas:

 ### Frontend
 The frontend of the Eventspot System is developed using React, TypeScript, and Tailwind CSS, focusing on creating a user-friendly, responsive interface.